 - Bold bright clear & Icy blues

-- Bold bright & Icy pinks
+- Bold bright & Icy pink

 - Crisp fuchsia